PandasThumb/pandasthumb.github.io/_posts/2020/2020-10-11-protein-chimeras.md

 <figure>
 <img src="/uploads/2020/Rasmussen_Fig2_600.jpg" alt="Plasmids carrying hybrid genes"/>
-<figcaption>**Figure 2**: On the right: circles with colored segments represent DNA ([plasmids](https://en.wikipedia.org/wiki/Plasmid)) carrying hybrid genes (created using the ITCHY protocol).
-These plasmids are [transformed](https://en.wikipedia.org/wiki/Transformation_(genetics) (a process by which bacteria can take in and use foreign DNA) into auxotrophic *E. coli* bacteria, and the transformed bacteria are then transferred to a Petri dish to see if they are able to grow and divide by employing the hybrid gene.
+  <figcaption><strong>Figure 2</strong>: On the right: circles with colored segments represent DNA <a href="https://en.wikipedia.org/wiki/Plasmid">plasmids</a> carrying hybrid genes (created using the ITCHY protocol).
+These plasmids are <a href="https://en.wikipedia.org/wiki/Transformation_(genetics)">transformed</a> (a process by which bacteria can take in and use foreign DNA) into auxotrophic *E. coli* bacteria, and the transformed bacteria are then transferred to a Petri dish to see if they are able to grow and divide by employing the hybrid gene.
 If they can, a bacterial colony will become visible on the Petri dish, which can then be isolated and analyzed.
 On the left: Same strains of bacteria are used, but without the plasmid DNA carrying the hybrid genes. <small>Image credit: Figure 4.10 of Rawcliffe, G. (2019).
 Exploring the protein universe: a study of subdomain driven evolution.
 Reproduced with permission. </small>
 </figcaption>
 </figure>